If you have access to the Internet, then there’s no way you could have missed the video that is currently going viral.

 So given all this, his brain would have been screaming No way, not now!! when little miss danced her way into the room.

 How can anyone expect this man to calmly gather his daughter on his lap and cuddle her at that moment?
 And us parents know that if he made even the slightest eye contact with that cutie, she would have bounced on his lap in a heartbeat and started pulling his tie, or poking her finger up his nose.

 He, like his wife, did exactly what he had to do in that situation.
 I would have done the same.

 2. Assumptions and stereotyping

-A lot of the comments on various posts and articles on this video accused Jung-a Kim of being rough with the kids, some pointing out that 'this nanny will probably lose her job' and so on.
-My thoughts were more about what a fantastic job she did of getting the kids out, but at the same time, naively assuming that she was the nanny.
+A lot of the comments on various posts and articles on this video accused Jung-a Kim of being rough with the kids.
+Some pointed out that “this nanny will probably lose her job” and so on.
+My thoughts were more about what a fantastic job she did of getting the kids out.
+But at the same time, I naively assumed that she was the nanny.